Cooper Kupp Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 - Kupp has averaged 120.7 receiving yards per game over his three career matchups against the Buccaneers, 20.2 more than his over/under in Sunday's game.

-- Kupp has caught a touchdown pass versus the Buccaneers twice, and had multiple TDs in one of those games.
+- Kupp, in three matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

 Recent Performances